google-deepmind/mujoco/doc/XMLreference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The settings in this element control the spatial extent of various decorative objects.
-In all cases, the rendered size equals the mean body size (see :ref:`statistic <statistic>` element below) multiplied by the value of an attribute documented below.
+In all cases, the rendered size equals the mean body size (see :ref:`statistic <statistic>` element) multiplied by the value of an attribute documented below.

 .. _visual-scale-forcewidth: